Lumintop Ant Man LEP Flashlight Review

 Short Review

 Well, if you want The Smallest LEP available, then this is it.
-I don’t even think there are other 14500 LEPs available now, so this one just wins on size all the way around.
+I don’t even think there are any other 14500 LEPs available now, so this one just wins on size all the way around.
 The user interface is also exceptionally simple, with just one mode.
 Performance is another story, though.
 This LEP underperforms the specification, only throwing around 420m.

 Long Review